8 best Resistance bands reviewed- Which one should you get?

 1- Straight bands sold as singles, pricey if bought as set.

-TOP RATED PULL-UP BANDS- PROS AND CONS
+TOP RATED PULL-UP RESISTANCE BANDS REVIEWS- PROS AND CONS

 4- Pull-up/squat and power-lifting resistance bands